alex-spataru/blackbox/README.md

 ### Test Vectors

-Test vectors are used for validating the neural network models and they follow a specific format:
+Test vectors are used for validating the generalization capacity of the trained neural network models, below is an example of a test vector that simulates a step function at *t = 3s*:

 ```
 $TIME 10.0